About Me

 1. The Steady Work of Living Water

 Baptism is the entry into the Christian community.
-Rachel as a child and in college had an idealistic desire to improve the world, promoting Christian faith.
+Rachel as a child and in college had an idealistic desire to improve the world, promoting the Christian faith.
 But, entering into the community also greatly changed her and her beliefs.
 She too continually improved.

 1. Many Voices, Many Masks